tanho63/auth0-shiny-server/README.md

 auth0 x express.js proxy middleware that helps achieve an auth0-walled shiny server open source instance.

-originally found via [Charles Bordet](https://www.charlesbordet.com/en/guide-shiny-aws/#use-auth0-as-an-authentication-server) and those notes may also be helpful if stuck
+originally found via Charles Bordet, [notes](https://www.charlesbordet.com/en/guide-shiny-aws/#use-auth0-as-an-authentication-server) may also be helpful if stuck

 ## Running the proxy
 In order to run this proxy you need to have npm and nodejs installed.